AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 <br />

 **Step 3**:
-  1. In the Monitor logs have a look at the column TO PORT.
+  1. In the Monitor logs have a look at the column "TO PORT".
 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-clue3.png" /></p>
 <br />